 ABOUT LAMBDA SIGMA

-Founded as an honor society for sophomore women at the University of Pittsburgh in the fall of 1922, Lambda Sigma became a national organization when chapters were founded in 1925 at Miami University and the University of Missouri.
+Founded as an honor society for sophomore women (CWENS) at the University of Pittsburgh in the fall of 1922, Lambda Sigma became a national organization when chapters were founded in 1925 at Miami University and the University of Missouri.
 The society became coed in 1976 with the implementation of Title IX.
-Lambda Sigma chapters can be found from New York to Texas and in a variety of states between.
+Lambda Sigma chapters can be found from Massachusetts to Texas and in a variety of states between.

 The official symbol of Lambda Sigma is a blue diamond with the Greek letters superimposed in gold.
 The letters lambda and sigma are emblematic of leadership and scholarship, which are the foundations of society.

 Active membership on any campus consists of not more than 50 students or 10 percent of the freshman class, whichever is lower.
 Candidates for membership are those first year students who have placed in at least the top 35 percent of the class academically at the time of selection and who have shown evidence of leadership during their first year.
 The students who meet these qualifications are eligible for selection in the spring term following completion of at least one academic term.
 Members selected in the spring are active Lambda Sigmas during their second year.